 top of page

-Hiking gear and tips to maximize the fun
+Hiking difficulty, gear and tips to maximize the fun

 One of the best things when it come to hiking is that it's one of the most accessible outdoor activities on the planet.
 There's no minimum distance that constitutes a hike, so it's a very personal experience and open to anyone to take part in.